RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 Before you configure backups to an SFTP server, make sure that:

-- The RS instance has network connectivity to the SFTP server.
+- The RS cluster has network connectivity to the SFTP server.
 - The user that you specify in the SFTP server location has read and write priviledges.
 - The RS server and SFTP server have the correct TLS certificates.
 You can select either:
-    - **Use the cluster auto generated key** - Go to settings and copy the **Cluster SSH Public Key** to the SFTP server.
+    - **Use the cluster auto generated key** - Go to **settings** and copy the **Cluster SSH Public Key** to the SFTP server.
     - **Use a custom key** - Generate a TLS key pair for the SFTP server, copy the private key to the **SSH Private Key** box, and copy the public key to the SFTP server.

-To backup to an FTP server, enter the FTP server location in the format:
+To backup to an SFTP server, enter the SFTP server location in the format:

 ```src
 sftp://user:password@host:<:custom_port>/path/